hexiro/autorequests/README.md

-  --single-quote        Uses single quotes instead of double quotes --no-headers          Removes all headers from the operation --no-cookies          Removes all cookies from the operation
+  --single-quote        Uses single quotes instead of double quotes --no-headers          Removes all headers from the operation --no-cookies          Removes all cookies from the operation --compare             Compares the previously generated files to the new files --parameters          Replaces hardcoded params, json, data, etc with parameters that have default values
 ```

 ## 🚩 Known Issues